-Also, notice the symbol [ʷ] in the phonetic transcription of the word reach.
+Also, notice the symbol [ʷ] in the phonetic transcription of the word red.
 This symbol means that the lips are rounded:

-In Standard American English, when you pronounce an R followed by a vowel (in a syllable), like red and raft, you must round your lips when you pronounce the R.
+In Standard American English, when you pronounce an R followed by a vowel (in a syllable), like reach and raft, you must round your lips.